20comer70correrhue/mobile/README.md

 # mobile
-no jogamos league of legends
+no jogamos league of legends (só o enzo)